Ball Corp (BLL) Q1 2021 Earnings Call Transcript

 At the Fool, we believe people should have the freedom to follow their passion every day in roles they love.
 We work hard to understand the needs of our employees and deliver for them.
 We are confident that this, in turn, makes a great business.
 Take care of your employees and they will take care of your customers, who in turn take care of shareholders.Tom and David Gardner, cofounders, The Motley Fool

-Research shows that treating employees well -- and keeping them engaged with their work -- helps business operations.
-Companies that excel at engaging their employees achieve per-share earnings growth more than four times higher than rivals, according to Gallup.
-Compared with the companies in the bottom quartile, those in the top quartile when it comes to engagement generate higher customer engagement, higher productivity, better retention, fewer accidents, and 21% higher profitability.
+Research shows that treating employees well -- and keeping them engaged with their work -- improves business operations.
+According to Gallup, companies that excel at engaging their employees achieve per-share earnings growth more than four times higher than the growth rates of rivals.
+Compared with the companies in the bottom quartile for employee engagement, those in the top quartile enjoy higher employee productivity, better retention, fewer accidents, and 21% higher profitability.

 Consider this conclusion from The Journal of Applied Corporate Finance by Dan Hanson and Rohan Dhanuka:

 In recent years a wide literature of academics and practitioners has been developed which supports the proposition that high ESG characteristics are associated with lower costs of capital and higher quality profitability including high [return on invested capital].
 Several meta studies illustrate the "do well by doing good" premise that corporate responsibility as proxied for by ESG is consistent with stronger firm performance.
 As we observe across these multiple studies, there seems to be clear evidence that companies with high non-financial indicators of quality seem to perform significantly better on market and accounting-based metrics.